emc5ud/hiking_visualization/README.md

 ## Motivation

 I love to hike and have been thinking about producing an app or website for fun which can display a 3D picture of the hikes I go on.
 As a first step to completing this project, I decided to try to map a single hike to learn the tools of the trade.
 This gave me a great excuse to go on one of my favorite hikes: Old Rag Mountain in Shenandoah naitonal park.
 Although I had the misfortune of experiencing labor day crowds, the hike was still worth it and I ended up with a pretty cool visual.

+## Method

+In case anyone is curious, I wanted to list a step by step methodology to produce a result like mine.

+### Getting the data
+For my project I used [USGS Earth Explorer](https://earthexplorer.usgs.gov/) to find the appropriate digital elevation data set.
+On their website, simply zoom to the area of interest, and select the data format you are interested in.
+Lidar data is an option if you want a very precise 3d model, but this proved to be more effort than it was worth in my experience.
+My dataset had a resolution of 1 arc second and turned out alright.